geoffreytools/type-lenses/README.md

 ### `FindPaths`

-Return the union of every possible path leading to the `Needle`.
+Return the union of every possible path leading to the `Needle`, or `never` if none is found.

 #### Syntax
 `FindPaths<T, Needle?, From?>`